Lissetet/portfolio/src/data/skills.md

 heading: Skills & Technologies
 subtitle: Powering Digital Experiences with Advanced Technologies
-summary: In the ever-evolving landscape of web development, staying ahead requires
-    a diverse and up-to-date skill set.
+summary: In the ever-evolving landscape of web development, staying ahead requires a diverse and up-to-date skill set.
 My portfolio showcases a comprehensive array of skills and technologies that I have acquired and mastered throughout my journey as a web developer.
 From front-end to back-end, databases to deployment, I bring a wealth of expertise to the table.
+categoryTitles:
+  front-end: Front-End Development
+  back-end: Back-End Development
+  database: Databases
+  devops: DevOps
+  cms: Content Management Systems (CMS)
+  design: Design
+  skills: Skills
+  deployment: Deployment
 skills:
   - title: HTML
     type: language